-When you move to contracting any life insurance benefits previously paid by your employer will be effectively cancelled leaving you and your loved ones exposed should the worst happen.
-To provide a financial safety net for your dependents you will need to take out a life insurance policy.
+When you move to contracting, any life insurance benefits previously paid by your employer will be effectively cancelled, leaving you and your loved ones exposed should the worst happen.
+To provide a financial safety net for your dependents, you must take out a life insurance policy.

 Or it might be that you already have life and critical illness cover policies that you have taken out personally, with the premiums paid with your own money after taxes have been deducted from your earnings.

-You can therefore benefit greatly via the tax reliefs available by switching to a Relevant Life Insurance Plan whereby the insurance premiums are paid by your limited company BEFORE taxes are applied, thereby attracting significant tax relief.
+You can therefore benefit significantly via the tax reliefs available by switching to a Relevant Life Insurance Plan whereby the insurance premiums are paid by your limited company before taxes are applied, thereby attracting significant tax relief.

-Whether you are setting up a new policy or moving an existing one a Relevant Life Plan (RLP) provides the safety you need, exactly the same as you had when you were employed.
+Whether setting up a new policy or moving an existing one, a Relevant Life Plan (RLP) provides the safety you need, the same as you had when you were employed.